hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ### 1. System initialization

-The system we want to model is a collection of particles.
+The system we want to model is a collection of particles (or atoms).
 Particles are initialized with starting positions and velocities, based on experimental data and physical conditions such as desired temperature and pressure.
 In an MD simulation, particles are constrained to a finite region of space called a _simulation box_.
 To mimic an infinite system, which is a good approximation for real liquids, gases, and bulk materials, the boundaries of this box are usually defined to be periodic.